-The recent market conditions have led to significant pricing volatility across both lending and savings markets.
-This has seen many larger firms remove a wide range of fixed rate products and either replace them with higher priced equivalents or not replace them at all.
-This is a direct consequence of the volatility of the swap markets in anticipating the projected path of base rates.
-For savers a similar pattern has been seen as the quickly rising base rates led to some of the larger firms needing to take action to protect their cash flows and existing customer balances.
+Competition remains intense in both lending and savings markets.
+The view that UK base rates may have peaked, together with a reduction in interest rate swap prices, has resulted in a reduction in mortgage pricing, particularly for fixed rate products.
+For savers a similar pattern has been seen with competition for retail deposits in the wider market resulting in higher savings rates for these products.
 The Society is not immune from these market conditions and has been continually updating its savers' and mortgage rates.
-The Society's objectives are to reward its savers with sustainable pricing that equally work for existing customers as well as attracting new ones.
+The Society's objectives are to reward its savers with sustainable pricing that equally works for existing customers as well as attracting new ones.